 Q: I don’t see the latest changes I have made to the survey when I end the conversation.
 Why is that?

-The survey bot user is actually added automatically by the Bot Studio when you press the “Add survey bot” in the Bot Studio UI.
+The survey bot user is added automatically by the Bot Studio when you press “Add survey bot” in the Bot Studio UI.
 This means that the Admin doesn’t need to create a bot user before going to the Bot Studio.
 To resolve the issue, delete any bot user that was assigned with the “Survey bot” profile and try to add the bot again using the Bot Studio.

-Q: On Facebook, whenever I send out an NPS question in which the skip button was added, the conversation ends abruptly. why?
+Q: On Facebook, whenever I send out an NPS question in which the skip button was added, the conversation ends abruptly.
+Why?

 Q: Something has changed in my survey and I’m not sure who made the change.
 How can I find this out?